mattwparas/steel/docs/src/lisp/overview.md

-"Lisp is outdated, Lisp is slow, Lisp has too many parentheses" &mdash; what excuses do people come up with to once again resort to using clumsy general-purpose scripting languages?
+"Lisp is outdated, Lisp is slow, Lisp has too many parentheses" &mdash; what excuses do people come up with to once again resort to using clumsy mainstream scripting languages?
 While Lisp dates back to the 1960s, its foundational ideas are so simple and general that they transcend the concept of age, much like mathematics itself.